Language Independent Stance Detection: Social Interaction-based Embeddings and Large Language Models: Appendix

 \section{Appendix}

-The relational embedding types and dimensionality for the RelEmb + SVM model were chosen via grid search with 5-fold cross-validation.
-The results of cross-validation showed that low dimensional Relational Embeddings (10-20 dimensions) performed significantly better than high dimensional ones, following the idea of reducing huge interaction matrices into low dimensional features \cite{darwish2020unsupervised}.
-The best performing relational embeddings for CIC and SardiStance were of dimension 20, while for VaxxStance they were of dimension 10.
+The dimensionality for the interaction-based embeddings was chosen by training a SVM classifier via grid search with 5-fold cross-validation.
+Based on results reported in previous work on reducing huge interaction matrices into low dimensional features for stance detection \cite{darwish2020unsupervised,Stefanov2020PredictingTT}, dimensions for interaction-based embeddings were selected between 10 or 20 dimensions.
+The best performing RE for CIC and SardiStance were of dimension 20, while for VaxxStance they were of dimension 10.
+With respect to DW and N2V, the best dimensionality for CIC-es, CIC-es* and SardiStance was 10, whereas the best one for CIC-ca, CIC-ca* and VaxxStance correspond to 20.
+Moreover, for DW and N2V we set the usual default values for the hyperparameters for these algorithms: walks\_per\_node = 10, walk\_length = 80, window or context\_size = 10, and the optimization is run for a single epoch \cite{deepwalk,Grover2016node2vecSF}.
+Specifically for node2vec, we have set p=1 and q=0.5 in order to enhance network community-related information \cite{Grover2016node2vecSF}.

-The same method was also used to optimize C and Gamma hyperparameters for every SVM system (RelEmb, FTEmb and TF-IDF).
+Grid search with 5-fold cross-validation was also used to optimize C and Gamma hyperparameters for every SVM system (RE, DW, N2V, FTEmb, TFIDF, and all the combinations).

-For mBERT and XLM-RoBERTa, hyperparameter tuning was done by splitting the training set into a train and development sets (80/20).
-Results on the development set allowed to obtain the following hyperparameters: 128 maximum sequence length, 16 batch size, 2e-5 learning rate and 5 epochs.
+For XLM-RoBERTa, hyperparameter tuning was done by splitting the training set into training and development sets (80/20).
+Results on the development set allowed us to obtain the following hyperparameters: 128 maximum sequence length, 16 batch size, 2e-5 learning rate, and 5 epochs.

+Figure \ref{fig:re_and_dw} provides a direct comparison between the RE, DW and N2V user representations for each of the training datasets.